 Assets acquired:

 Cash and cash equivalents \$ 17,845

 Restricted cash 1,648

 Accounts receivable 39,311

 Unbilled services 13,065

 Reimbursable pass-through expenses 12,184

 Prepaid expenses and other current assets 12,205

 Property and equipment 39,661

 Goodwill 670,294

 Intangible assets 306,307

 Deferred income taxes 26,246

 Other assets 3,237

-Total assets acquired 1,142,003
+Total assets acquired 1, ,142,003

 Liabilities assumed:

 Accounts payable and accrued expenses 16,608

 Pre-funded study costs 36,483

 Advanced billings 52,475

 Deemed landlord liability 34,251

 Debt 1,551

 Deferred income taxes 69,448

 Other liabilities 9,889

 Total liabilities assumed 220,705

 Net assets acquired \$ 921,298

 The Company accounts for acquisitions using the acquisition method of accounting.
 The Successor consolidated financial statements reflect the final allocation of the aggregate purchase price of \$921.3 million to the assets acquired and liabilities assumed based on fair values at the date of the Transaction.
 The fair values assigned to identifiable intangible assets acquired were determined primarily by using an income approach which was based on assumptions and estimates made by management.
 Significant assumptions utilized in the income approach were based on company-specific information and projections, which are not observable in the market and are thus considered Level 3 measurements by authoritative guidance.
-The excess of the purchase price over the fair value of the assets acquired and liabilities assumed has been recorded as goodwill and represents the estimated future economic benefits arising from other assets acquired that could not be individually identified and separately recognized such as assembled workforce and growth opportunities.
+The excess of the purchase price over the fair value of the assets acquired and liabilities assumed has been recorded as goodwill.

-The Merger Agreement includes certain indemnifications between the sellers (led by CCMP) and the buyers (led by Cinven) with regards to Predecessor contingencies that arise after the Transaction and through April 1, 2015, as well as tax payments or refunds that are finalized after April 1, 2014 but which relate to periods prior to the Transaction.
+The Merger Agreement includes certain indemnifications between the sellers (led by CCMP) and the buyers (led by Cinven Limited) with regards to Predecessor contingencies that arise after the Transaction and through April 1, 2015, as well as tax payments or refunds that are finalized after April 1, 2014 but which relate to periods prior to the Transaction.
 The Successor had \$0.3 and \$0.9 million in Prepaid expenses and other current assets and \$0.5 and \$0.8 million in Other assets on the consolidated balance sheets at December 31, 2015 and 2014, respectively, associated with refunds due from various taxing authorities that were generated in a Predecessor period.
 The Successor had \$1.4 and \$5.2 million in Other current liabilities and \$0.5 and \$0.9 million in Other long-term liabilities on the consolidated balance sheets at December 31, 2015 and 2014, associated with the anticipated settlement of these items, net of consulting fees and related tax, and other tax refunds received by the Successor Company prior to December 31, 2015 and 2014, respectively.